 What are floaters?

-Floaters are small fragments of the gel-like substance called the vitreous, which fills the eye.
+Floaters are very common.
+Usually floaters are not harmful, but they can be annoying.
+Floaters are small pieces of the gel-like substance called the vitreous, which fills the eye.
 Floaters are usually the result of the aging process when the vitreous gel shrinks, pulls away from the retina, and forms small clumps.
 Floaters are noticed when they interfere with vision by blocking the light as it enters the eye.
 Floaters may look like spots, lines, cobwebs or spiders and are noticed mostly when reading, looking at a blank wall or staring at a clear sky.

 When do floaters indicate a serious problem?